 (e) Demonstrate that they meet the requirements in (a) through (d) of this subsection through an oral or written test, and through a practical test.
 All tests must be documented.

 (4) Qualification period.
-A signal person qualification cannot exceed a five-year period; this qualification must be renewed every five years to ensure signal persons maintain qualified status.
+A signal person qualification cannot exceed a 5-year period; this qualification must be renewed every 5 years to ensure signal persons maintain qualified status.
 At a minimum, this renewal must include a documented written or oral or practical exam.

 .
 WSR 16-09-085, § 296-155-53302, filed 4/19/16, effective 5/20/16.
 Statutory Authority: RCW 49.17.010

 , and 29 C.F.R.
 1926, Subpart CC.
 WSR 12-01-086, § 296-155-53302, filed 12/20/11, effective 2/1/12.]